Code-Institute-Submissions/chikos96-shell-shock-memory-game_JuneResub/README.md

 - I used lockBoard to fix the bug for the memory board game.
 - Every time i click the card fast, the card will move and you will have to wait until the card flips back.
+- I have noticed that the bug was comming from the function endgame because of the setTimeOut that i added for the cards.
+So i made some adjustments and fixed it.

 [The screenshots for testing proof](https://github.com/chikos96/shell-shock-memory-game/blob/abdb00ae77a5f728739552e57feef6d605fb8dc3/assets/documentation/Screenshots%20for%20testing%20proof.pdf)
 ## Deployment

+## GitHub Pages
 - To deploy my project to GitHub pages, here are the following:
     1. Log in to GitHub.
     2. Go to your right-hand profile and locate "your repositories"